hgse-schneider/mmca-visualizations/ReadMe.md

      '4': 'task actions'}

-In a similar way you can access the outcomes investigated in the paper.
+Similarly, you can access the outcomes investigated in the paper.